Champions League qualification: Who is most likely to win race and how many spots will Premier League teams have?

 With that in mind, Man City are third-favourites to qualify for next season's tournament despite sitting behind Forest in the table - though Nuno Espirito Santo's side have the next-best chance of rounding off the top four.

+Newcastle will be the most keen on seeing a fifth English team in Europe next season as things stand, given it is set to give them a better-than-evens chance of returning to the Champions League after a year's absence.

-Bournemouth and Chelsea will both be hoping for a fifth spot in the Champions League, with their qualifying prospects jumping by more than 20 per cent for a top-five finish compared to if they need to reach the top four.
+Bournemouth and Chelsea will likewise also be hoping for a fifth spot in the Champions League, with their qualifying prospects jumping by nearly 20 per cent for a top-five finish compared to if they need to reach the top four.

-Newcastle are the only other side with a double-digit percentage chance of reaching next season's competition at this stage, Opta says.
+Aston Villa, Brentford, Brighton and Brentford are also in with a marginal chance of qualifying, Opta suggests - but with the Premier League top half so tight, all of that could easily change over the next three months.

 Here is the average position of each Premier League side's next five opponents, taking them right into the final throes of the season...